andydu1/andydu1.github.io/_portfolioDF/multimaterialpliers.md

 * The thickness of TPU used was also decreased in V2, which resulted in much more flexible behavior.

-{% include gallery caption="Syringe Pump Gallery" %}
+{% include gallery caption="Flexible Pliers Gallery" %}